Skip to content

 SQL Alchemy

-SQLAlchemy is a popular Python SQL Object Relational Mapper (ORM) which can be used with InterSystems IRIS.
-To use SQLAlchemy with IRIS, install "sqlalchemy-iris[intersystems]".
+To use SQLAlchemy with IRIS, install the official InterSystems SQLAlchemy dialect from PyPI.
 This installs both the base SQLAlchemy, as well as the InterSystems-specific extensions.

 SQLAlchemy can be used as follows: